mandar-damle/HDM-documentation/pages/01.HDM Documentation/05.vcd/03.Org VDC System and Network Configuration/default.md

 # Network Configuration

-## Step 1/3  : Create Routed Network UPLINK_WAN_NETWORK
+## <a name="create-routed-network"> Step 1/3  : Create Routed Network UPLINK_WAN_NETWORK

 This network will be connected to the edge gateway.
 Across WAN communication between on-premise and on-cloud for HDM appliance will be routed through this network.
-IPsec tunnel in [step 3](#heading=h.yz6gu19o6yv1) will be configured to this network to complete the network configuration.
+IPsec tunnel in [step 3](#step-3) will be configured to this network to complete the network configuration.